boostorg/hana/README.md

 This will fail because `odd(int_<1>)` has type `Int<1 % 2>`, which is
 convertible to `bool` but not to `Bool<...>`.
 Because of this, the runtime `if_` is used and compilation fails.

+- Provide automatic verification of Functor and Monad laws.
+There are also other components that should document requirements, like Comparable.
+We need a way to automatically (or easily) checking for those.